RobertPincus/p3-flight-phase-separation/Readme.md

 ### cline
 - Legs in which the aircraft is actively ascending or descending

+# Workflow

+This repo contains a directory of minimal YAML files in describing only the segments from a P3 research flight during ATOMIC by category (kind), name, time and window (start, end).
+The script `scripts/expand_yaml.py` searches this directory and transform each minimal file into more complete YAML files following the conventions used by HALO.

+Takeoff and landing times are inferred from the flight-level summary file in a simple way, Segment time windows are checked against the flight times.
+Segment IDs are created automatically in the order the segments are provided in the mini-yaml file.

-For the moment we are creating the flight_phase_files by hand.
-They should be processed with the `scripts/utils/attach_sondes.py` from the HALO flight phase repo to incorporate the dropsondes from JOANNE.
+Once the more complete files are created They should be processed with the `scripts/utils/attach_sondes.py` from the HALO flight phase repo to incorporate the dropsondes from JOANNE.
 Probably we create AXBT IDs to mirror the sonde IDs and include those too.

-Takeoff and landing times need revision in the files.